-An automatic ice maker can increase a refrigerator's energy use by 14-20%.
-Is having ice on demand worth that much of a jump to your electric bill?
-I don’t know about you, but I’ll gladly fill ice cubes trays if it means a smaller electric bill.
-If you feel the same way, you’ll be happy to know that you can turn your ice maker off.
-It’s super easy and takes less than a minute to do.
+An automatic ice maker can increase a refrigerator's energy use by 14 percent to 20 percent.
+Is having ice on demand worth that much of a jump to your electric bill to you?
+If not, you’ll be happy to know that you can turn your ice maker off.
+It’s very easy and takes less than a minute to do.

 You may also want to turn off your ice maker if you are going to be away from home for a week or more.
 There is no need to keep making ice if you aren't going to be using it while it is fresh before it absorbs odors and off-flavors.